snugnug/hjem-rum/docs/CONTRIBUTING.md

 Likewise, types should be suffixed with "Type" to maintain style and describe their function.
-For example, `hyprType` describes the type used in `settings` converted to hyprlang.
+For example, `hyprType` describes the type used in `settings` converted to Hyprlang.

 When it comes to directory structure, you should be able to infer how we organize our lib by both our folder structure itself as well as the names of functions.
-For example, `lib.rum.types.gtkType` is found in `lib/types/gtkType.nix`.
+For example, `rumLib.types.gtkType` is found in `lib/types/gtkType.nix`.
 In cases where a file is a single function, always be sure to make sure the name matches the file.

 If a program uses multiple functions of the same kind (e.g. two generators), you can put them in one file, like is done in `lib/generators/gtk.nix`.

-Additionally, please follow how lib is structured in nixpkgs.
-For example, the custom function `attrsNamesHasPrefix` is under `attrsets` to signify that it operates on an attrset, just like in nixpkgs.
+Additionally, please follow how lib is structured in Nixpkgs.
+For example, the custom function `attrsNamesHasPrefix` is under `attrsets` to signify that it operates on an attrset, just like in Nixpkgs.

 ### Docs

-WIP
+If you would like to contribute to our documentation, we ask a few things of
+you:

+1. Please aim to write in a formal tone.
+2. Use proper grammar and check for misspellings or typos.
+3. Try to be concise, but also explain things in full.

+In general, the requirements are very loose, but maintainers may have more specific asks of you depending on the case.
+Writing can be very personal and very fluid, so there are less rigid expectations here, but that does not mean standards are lower.

 ### Tests

-Please refer to the [testing documentation](./TESTING.md) for more information on how tests work.
+Please refer to the [testing documentation] for more information on how tests work.

 ## Reviewing a PR